Modro Jezero – Blue Lake

-In 1914 the lake rose up to 114 m depth and started to flow over the southern rim of sinkhole.
+In 1914 the lake rose up to 114 m depth and started to flow over the southern rim of the sinkhole.

 The intermittent level of the lake has formed several caves around it – Boškova, Golubova, Top, Vilinska.
-Boškova cave is hard to reach – it was used as a shelter during the World War II.
+Boškova cave is hard to reach – it was used as a shelter during World War II.

 Exotic swimming place

-Towering above the lake there is vertical cliff, where swimmers are jumping in the lake – some even from 40 m height.
+Towering above the lake there is a vertical cliff, where swimmers are jumping in the lake – some even from 40 m height.